lanefedov/Leviantt/README.md

 # 💫 About Me:
-🔭 I’m currently working on CRM app based on T3 stack (Next.js, TypeScript, tRPC, Prisma)<br>🌱 I’m currently learning progressive Node.js framework called Nest.js<br>⚡ Fun fact: I was the official choice for Time's Person of the Year in 2006.<br>📫 How to reach me: nefedov.lewa@gmail.com
+🔭 I’m currently working on e-commerce app based on MERN stack <br>🌱 I’m also currently learning progressive Node.js framework called Nest.js<br>⚡ Fun fact: I was the official choice for Time's Person of the Year in 2006.<br>📫 How to reach me: nefedov.lewa@gmail.com

 # 💻 Tech Stack: